Flux calibration of the AAO/UKST SuperCOSMOS H-alpha Survey: Flux Calibration of the SHS survey images

-Firstly, the 16$\times$ blocked-down (10.7\arcsec/pixel) H$\alpha$ and SR survey images for each SHS field were obtained from the SHS website.
-Then, a continuum-subtracted \ha(+ \NII) image was created from the matching \ha\ and SR images in {\sc IRAF}, using a scaling factor (SF), as defined in Pierce (2005) and Paper~I. A range of values for the scaling factor can be applied to the SHS data until the zero-point of the continuum-subtracted SHS survey images best match the zero-point of the equivalent SHASSA data, indicating the appropriate value to use.
+Firstly, the 16$\times$ blocked-down (10.7\arcsec\,pix$^{-1}$) H$\alpha$ and SR survey images for each SHS field were obtained from the SHS website.
+Then, a continuum-subtracted \ha\ (+ \NII) image was created from the matching \ha\ and SR images in {\tt IRAF}\footnote{IRAF is distributed by the National Optical Astronomy Observatory, which is operated by the Association of Universities for Research in Astronomy, under cooperative agreement with the National Science Foundation.}, using a scaling factor (SF), as defined in Pierce (2005) and Paper~I. A range of values for the scaling factor can be applied to the SHS data until the zero-point of the continuum-subtracted SHS survey images best match the zero-point of the equivalent SHASSA data, indicating the appropriate value to use.
 The accuracy of the scaling factor is critical in order to avoid incorrect subtraction of the continuum component.
 Once a suitable SF has been determined, the continuum subtraction process works well, removing most of the stellar images and the diffuse continuum.
 Only stars that sit in regions with the strongest \ha\ emission have been over-subtracted, and hence appear as white spots in the image, as do any high-surface brightness knots in fainter extended nebulae.
 For a few fields, we adopt SF = 1, if the comparison is inadequate to determine a formal value.

 For example, Figure~\ref{fig:SHS_vs_SHASSA} shows four images of a 80\arcmin\ square region from field HAL0970, which shows \ha\ emission at a range of intensities.
 The left image is the 16$\times$ blocked-down SHS \ha\ image, the second image is the continuum-subtracted \ha\ image, the third image shows this image re-binned to a resolution to match SHASSA, while the right image shows the equivalent SHASSA data.
 In this example, this continuum subtraction process has worked well, removing most of the stellar images and the diffuse continuum.
 Only the stars that sit in the strongest emission have been over-subtracted and appear as white spots in the image.
 Note the residuals around stars seen in the SHASSA image, and the planetary nebula M~1-46, marked with a circle.